JayMontana36/VehHUD/README.md

-# CarHUD
+# VehHUD

-This is a script for fivem servers that give you various status of the car that you're drinving!
+This is a script for JM36 Lua Plugin that gives various info regarding the vehicle you're in!

 With the new updates you can also see status on helis and planes!